Suchitra Mattai: Early life and education

 Mattai was born in 1973, in Georgetown, Guyana.
 Her great-grandparents were indentured laborers, brought from Uttar Pradesh in northern India to the Caribbean country of Guyana to work the sugar plantations under the British colonialists.
 In 1974, young Mattai and her family moved to Canada.
 As a child, Mattai learned sewing, embroidering, and other craft-based techniques from her grandmothers.

 Mattai attended Rutgers University as an undergraduate, and graduated in 1994 with a BA degree in statistics.
 She received fellowships to study at the American Institute of Indian Studies (2000), Udaipur, India; and the Royal College of Art (2002), London.
 Mattai holds an MFA degree in painting and drawing, and an MA degree in South Asian art, both from the University of Pennsylvania in Philadelphia.

 Work

 Mattai's works include a wide-range materials and processes, from collages that incorporate colonial-era prints to large-scale sculptures and tapestries woven out of saris collected from her family.

-In 2024, Mattai co-produced the Hindi-language short film Anuja, which was nominated for an Academy Award and which deals with issues closely connected to her practice: such as labor and gender.
+In 2024, Mattai produced the Hindi-language short film Anuja, for which she received an Academy Award nomination.
+The film, directed by her husband Adam J. Graves, deals with issues closely connected to her practice: such as labor and gender.

 Her work has been exhibited at the 36th São Paulo Art Biennial (2025); the Sharjah Biennial 14 (2019) in Sharjah, United Arab Emirates; the Museum of Contemporary Art Chicago (2022–2023); the Crystal Bridges Museum (2020), Bentonville, Arkansas; the Institute of Contemporary Art, Boston (2023); the Museum of Contemporary Art, San Diego (2024); and the Kohler Arts Center (2022–2023), in Sheboygan, Wisconsin.
 Mattai's work is also part of the Jorge M. Perez Collection, displayed at the El Espacio 23, in Miami, Florida.